smoh/ETGOutskirts/test2/ellipse_resample/README.txt

 - resample.py : resample images and arange them in each subdirectory and write a cl script that will run ellipse task on all images
 - makeplots.py : make plots of the result

+20141119
+fits images and *.out binary table deleted to save space